India woos Tesla with offer of cheaper production costs than China

 Gadkari said he was not directly responsible for making the decision on whether to delay, but was confident India would meet its Paris treaty commitments without disrupting economic growth.

-"Development and environment will go hand in hand.
-We will take some time but we will soon reach the international standard norms," he said.
+“Development and environment will go hand in hand.
+We will take some time but we will soon reach the international standard norms,” he said.—Reuters